Particular/docs.particular.net/servicecontrol/plugins/custom-checks.md

 ---
 title: CustomChecks Plugin
-summary: 'Define a custom set of conditions that are checked on your endpoint.'
+summary: Define a custom set of conditions that are checked on the endpoint.
 tags:
 - ServiceControl
 related: